brahad316/brahad316/README.md

 ### Exploring VLSI Design flow

-Aspiring to become a digital design engineer, experience with HDLs and basic tools relevant to the VLSI design flow.
-I have good fundamental knowledge about semiconductors, digital logic design and testing, analog circuits.
+Aspiring to become a digital design engineer, experienced in HDLs and basic tools relevant to the VLSI design flow.
+I have strong fundamental knowledge about semiconductors, digital logic design and testing, analog circuits and more.

 ### Flexible Electronics

-Have worked with velostat polymer as a piezoresistive device to design an in-shoe pressure sensing wearable device, and a smart chair equipped with many pressure sensors for posture prediction.
+Have worked with velostat polymer as a piezoresistive device to design IoT and Machine Learning based solutions to various problems, such as an in-shoe pressure sensing wearable device for surface characterisation, and a smart chair equipped with pressure sensor arrays for real time and accurate posture prediction.

 ### Photography and Image processing

 Have several years of photography experience, majorly with macro-photography and event photography.
-Have a strong understanding of post processing using Adobe Lightroom, and have also tried color grading videos in Davinci Resolve.
+Have a strong understanding of post processing using mainstream software like Adobe Lightroom, and have also tried color grading video in Davinci Resolve.

 ### Machine Learning and Data Analysis